cloudant-labs/fdblucene/README.md

 FDBLucene is a new project to store Lucene indexes into FoundationDB while providing high performance for both indexing and searching.

-An introduction to Lucene is necessary to ground the decisions made in FDBLucene's design:

 Lucene expects to write to disk (via a file system) and uses an inverted index for this reason.
 To balance the optimal on-disk format with the need to efficiently update an index, Lucene creates multiple